 - good communication skills.

-- usually work regular business hours, but sometimes do shift work
+- usually work regular business hours, but sometimes do shift or casual work

 What's the job really like?